 Illinois Department of Insurance: The Health Insurance Reform Information Center is a forum for information on the recent national health insurance reform and its effects on Illinois.
 The Department will post fact sheets, legislation, and other useful material as it becomes available.

 Bikers Against Drunk Drivers: Bikers Against Drunk Drivers, also known as BADD, was founded in 1986.
-It is non-profit organization dedicated to reduce the incidence of drunk driving and its consequences through promotion and awareness to the mainstream in malls, major events, annual tours and the media.
+It is a non-profit organization dedicated to reducing the incidence of drunk driving and its consequences through promotion and awareness to the mainstream in malls, major events, annual tours, and the media.